-Collaborative planning and reflection support the implementation of the IB programme(s).
+Collaborative planning and reflection supports the implementation of the IB programme(s).

-Practice A school must s following to be World School o In place Implemen- tation is in progress 1.
-Collaborative planning and reflection addresses the requirements of the programme(s). ~ a.
-The programme of inquiry and all corresponding unit planners are the product of sustained collaborative work involving all the appropriate staff.
-1 b.
-Planning at the school makes use of the Primary Years Programme planner and planning process across the curriculum and by all teachers. ~ c.
-Planning at the school addresses all the essential elements to strengthen the transdisciplinary nature of the programme. ~ 2.
-Collaborative planning and reflection takes place regularly and systematically. ~

-3. Collaborative planning and reflection addresses vertical and horizontal articulation. ✓ a.
-There is a systematic approach to integration of the subject-specific scope and sequences and the programme of inquiry.
-4 b.
-The school ensures balance and articulation between the transdisciplinary programme of inquiry and any additional single-subject teaching. ✓ 4.
-Collaborative planning and reflection ensures that all teachers have an overview of students' learning experiences. ✓ a.
-The school provides for easy access to completed Primary Years Programme planners. ✓ b.
-The school ensures that Primary Years Programme planners are coherent records of student learning. ~ 5.
-Collaborative planning and reflection is based on agreed expectations for student learning. ~ 6.
+Practice A school must show the following to become an IB World School offering the Diploma Programme Planning is in progress 1.
+Collaborative planning and reflection addresses the requirements of the programme(s). ✓ a.
+Collaborative planning and reflection includes the integration of theory of knowledge in each subject. ✓ b.
+Collaborative planning and reflection explores connections and relations between subjects and reinforces knowledge, understanding and skills shared by the different disciplines. √ 2.
+Collaborative planning and reflection takes place regularly and systematically. ✓ 3.
+Collaborative planning and reflection addresses vertical and horizontal articulation. ✓ 4.
+Collaborative planning and reflection ensures that all teachers have an overview of students' learning experiences. ✓ 5.
+Collaborative planning and reflection is based on agreed expectations for student learning. ✓ 6.
 Collaborative planning and reflection incorporates differentiation for students' learning needs and styles. ✓ 7.
-Collaborative planning and reflection is informed by assessment of student work and learning. ✓ 8.
-Collaborative planning and reflection recognizes that all teachers are responsible for language development of students. × 9.
-Collaborative planning and reflection addresses the IB learner profile attributes.
-4
+Collaborative planning and reflection is informed by assessment of student work and learning. √ 8.
+Collaborative planning and reflection recognizes that all teachers are responsible for language development of students. ✓ 9.
+Collaborative planning and reflection addresses the IB learner profile attributes. √